ajthemacboy/mcdeploy/README.md

 # mcdeploy

-A method to deploy multiple Minecraft servers using your own server files
+A docker image to deploy multiple Minecraft servers using your own server files.

+This is useful for creating several minigame servers where data doesn't need to be kept after the game ends, although data can be kept if needed.

+The number of servers you can deploy at once is only limited by server resources and the number of available ports.

 # Usage